Skip to main content

 Institutions having autonomy in their ethos, identity and administration (including recruitment, entry-requirements) are listed hereunder:

-Nonstate actors in the provision of childcare
+State actors in the provision of childcare (0-3 years)

-Non-state childcare centres (be they privately-run or run by a religious order) are regulated by the Directorate for Quality and Standards in Education (DQSE) in line with the National Standards, Early Childhood Education and Care Services (0-3 Years).
+Non-State childcare centres (be they privately-run or run by a religious order) are regulated by the Directorate for Quality and Standards in Education (DQSE) in line with the National Standards, Early Childhood Education and Care Services (0-3 Years).
 In line with the Standards, each childcare centre is run by a Manager.
 Independent childcare centres have voluntarily formed the Childcare Centre Providers Association, to discuss and represent providers in matters of mutual interest.

-State actors in the provision of kindergarten and compulsory education
+State actors in the provision of kindergarten and compulsory education (3-16 years)

 Each school is managed by its own Head of School, the Educational and Operational Leader of the respective school’s community, responsible for ensuring a high quality and equitable educational provision which meets the diverse needs of all learners.
 The Head of School is supported by Assistant Heads, whose core responsibility is to assist and deputise for the Head of School by undertaking professional and administrative duties and fostering a climate of genuine collegiality amongst community members, setting the pace through active engagement in the development of a Community of Professional Educators, including through School Development Planning.
 The number of Assistant Heads in a school is commensurate with the school population.